OrthelT/wcmkts_north/README.md

   - Doctrine fit details
   - Market availability of fit components
   - Last update timestamps
   - Advanced filtering by status, group, and stock levels
   - Export functionality for modules and ships

+- **Build Cost Analysis**
+  - Real-time build cost calculations across multiple structures
+  - Material efficiency (ME) and time efficiency (TE) optimization
+  - Multiple material price sources (ESI Average, Jita Sell, Jita Buy)
+  - Structure comparison and cost optimization
+  - Profit margin analysis against market prices
+  - Async API calls for improved performance
+  - Support for supercapital construction (Sovereignty Hub)
+  - Automatic structure tax calculations
+  - Rig effects integration

 ## Data Updates

 The app uses Turso's embedded-replica feature to allow a local SQLlite-libsql database that allows extremely fast data fetches.
 The application automatically syncs with EVE Online market stored on the parent database daily at 13:00 UTC.
 Users can also trigger manual updates using the sync button in the sidebar to obtain new data, if it is available.

 ## Setup